-Fees: Parking is $11.00 per day; free with HCA Membership Pass.
+Fees: Parking is $11.00; free with HCA Membership Pass.
 Tiffany Falls has a 1 hour time limit for parking.

 Tiffany Falls Conservation Area is considered a significant natural area.
 Its bedrock exposures are considered an Earth Science Area of Regional Significance.
 The central feature of the conservation area is the two waterfalls within it, Tiffany Falls and Washboard Falls, formed by Tiffany Creek.

 The area provides a link between the green space corridor along the Niagara Escarpment through the Hamilton urban area, and the extensive natural areas of the Dundas Valley.

 The forest area is made up of Eastern Hemlock, Sugar Maple, Red Oak, American Beech, White Ash, Basswood, Black Walnut, Hawthorn, Butternut and White Elm.
 There are also old field areas and tall shrub thickets.